 VI.
-LEGALRESEARCH
+LEGAL RESEARCH

 - A. Open Universe with Restrictions Competitors are not limited to a closed, specified universe of legal authority, as in some other moot court competitions and in first year written and oral advocacy.
 You may cite any relevant legal authority, subject to the requirements of the McBaine Honor Code (See Rule I, above). - B. Affirmative Duty to Report Potentially Related Materials You have an affirmative duty to ask immediately about any questionable material.
-Please send any such questions to the Competition Directors.
-You will receive an answer shortly.
+Please send any such questions to the Directors.